After a healthy banana pancake recipe? Read on, and I’ll share my favourite recipe with you.

-Today, as part of Zero Waste Week, I’ve got a great healthy pancake recipe that as well as being so good for you, also takes care of any black bananas lingering in the fruit bowl!
+Today, as part of Zero Waste Week, I’ve got a great healthy banana pancake recipe.
+And as well as being so good for you, it also takes care of any black bananas lingering in the fruit bowl!
 No food waste!
 It’s a win-win!

 If you’re in any more doubt about the pancake’s health properties I’ve got more for you!
-As these pancakes are made without flour they’re gluten free (which is linked to food intolerances), and are also sugar free.
-The banana and egg pack the pancakes full of protein, and the coconut oil for frying is also amazingly healthy too!
+As these pancakes are made without flour they’re gluten-free (which is linked to food intolerances).
+What’s more, they’re also sugar-free.
+Meanwhile, the banana and egg pack the pancakes full of protein, and the coconut oil for frying may also be amazingly healthy too!
 Your body will positively sing for joy after eating these!
 I told you it was a healthy pancake recipe, do you believe me now?!

 Healthy Pancake Recipe with Banana and Blackberry